emacs-mirror/emacs/mps/manual/source/pool/snc.rst

 * Blocks are :term:`scanned <scan>`.

-* Blocks may only be referenced by :term:`base pointers` (unless they belong to an object format of variant auto-header).
+* Blocks may only be referenced by :term:`base pointers`.

 * Blocks are not protected by :term:`barriers (1)`.